FLAIROx/JaxMARL/docs/index.md

 ///

 Our paper contains further results but the plot above illustrates the speed-ups made possible by JIT-compiling the entire traning loop.
 JaxMARL is 14x faster than traditional approaches for MPE, while also producing results consistent with existing implementations.
 For SMAC, as SMAX does not require the StarCraft II game engine to be run, we are over 31x faster.

+## Contributing
+Please contribute!
+Please take a look at our [contributing guide](https://github.com/FLAIROx/JaxMARL/blob/main/CONTRIBUTING.md) for how to add an environment/algorithm or submit a bug report.
+If you're looking for a project, we also have a few suggestions listed under the roadmap :)

 ## Related Works
 This works is heavily related to and builds on many other works, PureJaxRL provides a [list of projects](https://github.com/luchris429/purejaxrl/blob/main/RESOURCES.md) within the JaxRL ecosystem.
 Those particularly relevant to multi-agent work are: